insidewhy/lambics/README.markdown

   - 8/10 Medium sour, quite fruity, like a less dank version of the Boon Gueze.
 * Timmermans Tradition Gueuze 37.5 cl - €3.47
   - hard to find
+* Cantillon Gueuze 100% Lambic Bio 37.5cl - €7.29
+  - 7/10 smells really special.
+Nice dry/sour taste but not as funky as say, 3 Fonteinen.

 ## Sweet Lambic
 * Chapeau Banana 25cl - €2.17